November 26–December 2, 2018

 all walks of life.

-Your efforts to promote National Addictions Awareness Week 2018 will help reduce the stigmas and stereotypes associated with addiction and recovery.
+CCSA truly appreciates your efforts to promote National Addictions Awareness Week 2018.
+Thank you!
+These efforts help reduce the stigmas and stereotypes associated with addiction and recovery.
 We need to reduce those stigmas because addiction does not discriminate.
-Thank you!
+It affects #AllWalksOfLife.